davidrhoden/thestacks/pages/home.md

 ![Flyer for Stacks at Pirogue's December 7, 2024](/static/img/flyers/stacks-dec-7-2024/stacks-flyer-pirogues-dec-7-2024.jpg)

-# Nothing on the horizon at the moment.
+# We have a show in May!
 Watch this space.

 -----